thoth-station/graph-sync-job/README.rst

 The graph sync job will read in all
 `solver <https://github.com/thoth-station/solver>`_ and
 `package-extract <https://github.com/thoth-station/package-extract>`_
-documents and synchronize them to the JanusGraph database.
+documents and synchronize them to the Dgraph database.
 If a document has been synchronized before, it will not be synchronized again (unless the synchronization is forced).
 The graph sync job runs runs periodically based on configuration of CronJob that can be found in this repository under the